What's your name?

 Here is an example taken from 4Patriots.com (not a client):

-People buy your product because they are concerned about one day being in an emergency situation without access to food.
+People buy this item because they are concerned about one day being in an emergency situation and not having access to food.

-Basically, you are selling an insurance policy for an unknown future event.
+You are essentially selling an insurance policy for an unknown future event.

 A potential buyer may look at the offer above, feel compelled, but ultimately conclude, “What are the odds I’ll be in an emergency situation?
 Seems unlikely.”

-Note: the shopper is already on your site so at some level they realize they need your product.
+But here’s the thing: this shopper is on your site so at some level they realize they need your product.
 If they were 100% sure they didn’t need it they wouldn’t be here.
 They are just looking to you to give them a few compelling reasons to pull the trigger.

 To counteract that thought the retailer should consider using a line like this:

-It’s tempting to hope one is never in an emergency situation.
+It's tempting to hope one doesn't face an emergency.

 And 9 times out of 10 this strategy works.